Ordinary Time: October 18th

 —Excerpted from The Liturgical Year, Abbot Gueranger O.S.B.

-Patronage: Artists; bachelors; bookbinders; brewers; butchers; glassworkers; goldsmiths; lacemakers; notaries; painters; physicians; sculptors; stained glass workers; surgeons.
+Patronage: artists; bachelors; bookbinders; brewers; butchers; doctors; glass makers; glassworkers; glaziers gold workers; goldsmiths; lacemakers; lace workers; notaries; painters; physicians; sculptors; stained glass workers; surgeons; unmarried men; Worshipful Company of Butchers; Worshipful Company of Painters; Capena, Italy; Hermersdorf, Germany; Petrovac, Bosnia and Herzegovina

 Symbols and Representation: Winged ox; winged calf; ox; picture of the Virgin; palette and brushes; phials of medicine; physician's robes; easel; book and pen; hatchet; wooden horse; books of his Gospel and of the Acts; bishop; painting an icon of our Lady.